tferrari92/automate-all-the-things/README.md

 Our journey has come to an end...

-COSAS Q NO SE ELIMINAN CON TF DSTROY: DHCP OPTIONS, NAT GATEWAY,
+COSAS Q NO SE ELIMINAN CON TF DSTROY: DHCP OPTIONS, NAT GATEWAY, AutoScalingManagedRule

 DOCKER BEST PRACTICES